manupawickramasinghe/stm32-solar-gsm-sensor/README.md

 # stm32-solar-gsm-sensor
-Firmware and hardware guide for an open-source, solar-powered agricultural sensor based on the STM32 "Blue Pill" and a SIM800L GSM module.
+Firmware and hardware guide for an open-source, solar-powered agricultural sensor system based on the STM32 "Blue Pill" and a SIM800L GSM module.

 This project is designed for remote environmental monitoring.
 It periodically reads data from temperature and humidity sensors, aggregates the data, and sends a summary report via SMS to a predefined list of phone numbers.
 It is optimized for low-power operation, making it suitable for solar or battery-powered deployments.